Abdullah Jamal

 Buildings as Flexible Energy Resources

-Research interests include buildings as virtual power plants, flexibility exchange between buildings, energy communities, renewable energy integration, and distributed energy systems.
-This connects building-level analysis to future smart energy systems where buildings can contribute flexible capacity.
+Research interests include buildings as virtual power plants, flexibility exchange between buildings, energy communities, renewable energy integration, and coordinated energy management.

-buildings as virtual power plantsenergy communitiesrenewable energy integrationdistributed energy systems
+buildings as virtual power plantsenergy communitiesrenewable energy integrationenergy management

 Building Energy Load Disaggregation